 Study design and sample: A cross-sectional study was conducted from January to May 2022 at Thamar University, Dhamar Governorate, Yemen.
-The study targeted the first-year students at all faculties of Thamar University.
-The total number of students enrolled at the time of the study at Thamar University in their first-year was 1724 students and the study conducted on 196 respondent students for the assessment of their immune status by conducting Anti-HBs, Anti-HBc and HBsAg tests.
+The study targeted first-year students at all faculties of Thamar University.
+The total number of students enrolled at the time of the study at Thamar University in their first-year was 1724 students and the study was conducted on 196 respondent students for the assessment of their immune status by conducting Anti-HBs, Anti-HBc, and HBsAg tests.

-Inclusion Criteria: First year students from all faculties of Thamar University who were present during the sample collection and who signed consent form to participate in the study.
+Inclusion Criteria: First year students from all faculties of Thamar University who were present during the sample collection and who signed a consent form to participate in the study.

-Exclusion Criteria:First year students who are not available at the time of data collection due to different reasons (absence, sick leave, maternity leave…etc) and students who declined to offer consent to the study.
+Exclusion Criteria:First-year students who are not available at the time of data collection due to different reasons (absence, sick leave, maternity leave…etc) and students who declined to offer consent to the study.

 Sample Size Determination: Sample size was calculated by EPi Info 7™ using the STATCALC utility based on a 15.2% predicted frequency17, a 95% confidence level, 5% confidence limits, and a 90% response rate.
 Therefore, the sample size was planned to be 196 students among all first-year students in the faculties of ThamarUniversity (total = 1724).

-Sampling Method: The choosing for them by systematic random sample method among all Thamar University firstyear students from all faculties (196 students out of 1724) and according to gender was included within two groups [50% females and 50% males].
+Sampling Method: The choosing for them by systematic random sample method among all Thamar University first-year students from all faculties (196 students out of 1724) and according to gender was included within two groups [50% females and 50% males].

-Data Collection: Data was collected by pretested structured questionnaire.
-The study variables include Socioeconomic factors (monthly income, Fathers and mothers education level etc.), demographic factors (residence, age, sex etc.) and potential risk factors of HBV infections (Previous history of surgical operations, a history of infected family, share of personal objects and blood transfusion etc.).Results of HBV markers that was detected, they was added to questionnaire chart.
-The potential risk factors were used as the independent variables, while the positive results of HBV markers was considered as the study outcome (dependent variables).
+Data Collection: Data was collected by a pretested structured questionnaire.
+The study variables include Socio-economic factors (monthly income, Fathers and mothers education level etc.), demographic factors (residence, age, sex etc.) and potential risk factors of HBV infections (Previous history of surgical operations, a history of infected family, share of personal objects and blood transfusion etc.).The sesultsof HBV markers that weredetected, they wereadded to questionnaire chart.
+The potential risk factors were used as the independent variables, while the positive results of HBV markers were considered as the study outcome (dependent variables).

 Blood sample collection: From each student; five mL of whole blood aseptically by venipuncture was collected.
-After clotting of the blood serum was separated by centrifugation.
+After clotting the blood serum was separated by centrifugation.
 At –20°C sera specimens were kept until tested for the HBV markers.

 Laboratory test: All samples were tested for Anti-HBs, Anti-HBc and HBsAg.
-Serological assays for of the HBsAg, Anti-HBsAg and total Anti-HBcAg serological markers were performed on the ELISA System (Roche Cobas e 411 analyzer) using the electrochemiluminescence immunoassay “ECLIA”.
+Serological assays of the HBsAg, Anti-HBsAg and total Anti-HBcAg serological markers were performed on the ELISA System (Roche Cobas e 411 analyzer) using the electrochemiluminescence immunoassay “ECLIA”.

-Statistical analysis: The data were analyses performing Epi Info statistical program version 6 (CDC, Atlanta, USA).
-Conveying the quantitative data like mean values, standard deviation (SD), as the data were normally distributed.
-The qualitative data were expressed as percentages; for comparison of two variables to determine the p value, the Chisquare test was used.
-Odd ratio (OR) was used with 99% confidence interval.
-Pvalue <0.05 was regarded as statistically significant.
+Statistical analysis: The data were analysed byperforming Epi Info statistical program version 6 (CDC, Atlanta, USA).
+Conveying the quantitative data like mean values, and standard deviation (SD), as the data were normally distributed.
+The qualitative data were expressed as percentages; for the comparison of two variables to determine the p-value, the Chi-square test(χ2) was used.
+Odd ratio (OR) was used with a 99% confidence interval.
+P-value <0.05 was regarded as statistically significant.

-Ethical consideration: Consents were taken from all students and they informed that participation is voluntary and that they can refuse without giving any reason.
+Ethical consideration: Consents were taken from all students and they were informed that participation is voluntary and that they can refuse without giving any reason.

 RESULTS

-A total of 196 students participated in this study in their first academic year at Thamar University with the age range between 18 and 22 years and the mean age (±SD) age of 20.14 (±1.09) years.
-Half 50% of the participants were male and nearly two-thirds 76% of them lives in urban areas.
+A total of 196 students participated in this study in their first academic year at Thamar University with anage range between 18 and 22 years and amean age (±SD) age of 20.14 (±1.09) years.
+Half 50% of the participants were male and nearly two-thirds 76% of them livein urban areas.